-No Theme DFFE Sensitivity Agree / Disagree Proposed Sensitivity Motivation 1 Agriculture Theme Very High Sensitivity Disagree Low The proposed site is close to a residential area.
-An agricultural enterprise on the proposed site would thus face a serious security risk and this lowers the value of the proposed site for agriculture.
-However, a specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation.
-2 Animal Species Theme High Sensitivity Disagree Medium A specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation 3 Aquatic Biodiversity Theme Low Sensitivity Disagree Medium A specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation.
-Due to the proximity to the Orange River and presence of ephemeral streams a specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation.
-4 Archaeological and Cultural Heritage Theme High Sensitivity Agree A specialist has been appointed to compile a specialist study report that will inform the application.
-5 Civil Aviation Theme Medium Sensitivity Disagree Low A WWTW is unlikely to pose any kind of significant risk to civil aviation and so a specialist will not be appointed to compile a specialist study report that will inform the application.
+No Theme DFFE Sensitivity Agree / Disagree Proposed Sensitivity Motivation 1 Agriculture Theme Very High Sensitivity Disagree The proposed site is close to a residential development and so an agricultural enterprise on the proposed site would face significant security risks.
+The agricultural value of the proposed site is therefore deemed Low.
+All the same, a specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation 2 Animal Species Theme High Sensitivity Agree A specialist has been appointed to compile a specialist study report that will inform the application.
+3 Aquatic Biodiversity Theme Low Sensitivity Disagree Medium A specialist has been appointed to compile a specialist study report that will inform the application for environmental authorisation.
+4 Archaeological and Cultural Heritage Theme Low Sensitivity Agree A specialist has been appointed to compile a specialist study report that will inform the application.
+5 Civil Aviation Theme Medium Sensitivity Agree Low A WWTW does not pose any kind of significant risk to civil aviation and so a specialist will not be appointed to compile a specialist study report that will inform the application.
 The EAP is of the view that the significance rating for the Civil Aviation Theme should be Low, unlike the High significance rating indicated in the Screening Tool Report.
 However, the Civil Aviation Authority will be requested to provide comment on the application for environmental authorisation.
 6 Defence Theme Low Sensitivity Agree The proposed WWTW is unlikely to cause any significant impacts relating to the country's defence.
 7 Plant Species Theme Medium Sensitivity Agree A specialist has been appointed to compile a specialist study report that will inform the application.
 8 Terrestrial Biodiversity Theme Very High Sensitivity Agree A specialist has been appointed to compile a specialist study report that will inform the application.